New Tax Regime

 One of the major deductions removed in the new regime is tax benefit on interest paid on the home loan.
 However, it applies only to home loans on a self-occupied property.
 For taxpayers who have taken a loan on a property and rented it out, interest can be deducted under Sec 24(b) even under the new regime.

 An employee is eligible to avail gratuity from his employer after working in the same organization for more than five years.
 As per the Income Tax laws, a gratuity of up to Rs 20 lakh in a lifetime is tax-exempt in private organizations.
-The taxation rules for gratuity remains the same under the new regime.
+The taxation rules for gratuity remain the same under the new regime.

 According to the Income-Tax rules, one-third of the lump sum pension / commuted pension will be tax-exempt for the employees of private organizations if gratuity is received.
 If not received, half of the lump sum pension will be tax-exempt.
 This rule remains the same under the new regime as well.